nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 6. Scores are normalized, assuming nonsense types should be 0 and wild type should be 1.
 7. Addiional replicates are performed to confirm results.

-There are several things which can go wrong here.
+There are several things which can go wrong here with the experimental process:

-Thresholds can be set incorrectly or inaccurately.
+* Thresholds can be set incorrectly or inaccurately.
+* Output tubes can get contaminated, sequenced differently
-Output tubes can get contaminated, sequenced differently, lost or swapped[^hallway] into the wrong bin.
+* Output tubes can get lost or swapped[^hallway].

 [^hallway]: Discussion with [UW-GS](https://www.gs.washington.edu/) wet-lab people
     and hallway discussions at [MSS 2025 Barcelona](https://www.varianteffect.org/mss2025/).

 Some of these problems are probably avoidable using careful lab techniques and practices but human error is inevitable.
+The question is: how can we *detect* these sort of problems?
+The sooner we detect them the sooner they can be corrected.

 I'll come back to that later, but in the mean time let's talk scoring.

 ## VAMP-seq Scoring